-It is important to maintain the distinctions between liberal and left-wing, and conservative and right-wing, because we too quickly assume that the right represents tradition.
+It is important to maintain the distinctions between liberal and left-wing, and conservative and right-wing, because we too quickly assume that the right represents conservative tradition.
 This approach misses the central significance of both the American and French Revolutions, and of modernity.
-The right represents authority; it represents the noble classes of history, with its exclusive, vertical hierarchy.
+The right represents authority; it represents the ‘noble’ class structure of history, with its exclusive, vertical hierarchy.
 The left, however, represents the inclusive, egalitarian approach of both revolutions.
-It is mobility1)‘Mobility’ is derived from mobile vulgus, ‘the fickle crowd.’
+It is mobility vs the nobility.‘Mobility’ is derived from mobile vulgus, ‘the fickle crowd.’
 With time, ‘mobility’ emerged to separate the commoners from the ‘nobility.’
-Mobility was eventually shortened to ‘mob’. vs the nobility.
+Mobility was … Continue reading

 Liberal and Conservative

 In contrast to those terms, however, ‘conservative’ means to keep things the way the are, or to return them to how they recently were.
 ‘Liberal’ is derived from the Latin word for freedom; in this case, the liberal is free to experiment and change things.